 - key concepts and principles of Hoshin Kanri (policy deployment)

-- 4-level performance review system ensuring success
+- the 4-level performance review system ensuring success

 - Interactive presentation on Policy Deployment and its structure